AmirHaytham/youtube_playlist_downloader/README.md

 ## Usage

-1. Set the desired playlist URL in the `playlistUrl` variable within the script.
+1. Set the desired playlist, video, or channel URL in the `playlistUrl` variable within the script.
 2. Run `node downloadPlaylist.js` to download videos to the `downloads` folder.

 ## Required Packages